 So, how do you avoid credit card processing fees?

-With a cash discount program, which is 100% compliant and legal thanks to a 2011 FTC ruling, you can take home 100% of your revenue.
-And you can boost profits by double digits.
+With a surcharge program, which is 100% compliant and legal thanks to a 2011 FTC ruling, you can take home 100% of your revenue whenever a customer pays with a credit card.
+If the customer pays with a debit card, you’ll only pay 1% + $0.25, which is much less than what most processors charge.
+With a surcharge program, you can boost profits by double digits.